Gpriznar/H-TownHubbub/README.md

 # H-Town Hubbub!
-**H-Town Hubbub! is a 24 hour project designed by Gregory Priznar, Richard Lorenzini, Shaun Colley, Kanwal Kazmi, Kevin Peery, and Sean Wyse.
-The project was designed during the 2019 Houston Hackathon.**
+This application is a 24 hour project designed by Gregory Priznar, Richard Lorenzini, Shaun Colley, Kanwal Kazmi, Kevin Peery, and Sean Wyse.
+The project was designed during the 2019 Houston Hackathon.
 <p>The website is live <a href="https://optimistic-yonath-25c712.netlify.com/">HERE.</a> </p>

+# Features
+HTML, CSS, JavaScript, React.js, Node,js, Express, Sequelize, Heroku

 # Watch It In Action